North End Neighbourhood Plan

 The creation of the North End Neighbourhood Plan relies on feedback from community members, particularly those who live, work and play within the Plan boundary.
 Community Engagement will take place throughout the planning process.
 This will be done through a variety of events and online engagement tools, aiming to reach as many people as possible.
 This will include in person events, online engagement tools, and by sharing information on the Shape Your City Page for this project.
 A North End Neighbourhood Plan Advisory Committee that includes community members will also be created.

-CLOSED: This discussion has concluded.
+• CLOSED: This survey has concluded.